Code-Institute-Submissions/Goncalves95-Hangman-5.0/README.md

 # HANGMAN 5.0!

 HELLO, Welcome to HANGMAN 5.0, <br>

-I made the decision to create a game after learning Python.
-During that time, I came up with the idea of creating the hangman game.
-Like this i can creat a google sheet for the game pick up the words.
+I decided to create a game after learning Python.
+During that time, I had the idea of creating a hangman's game.
+So I can create a Google spreadsheet for the game can pick up the words.

-The game is designed to be enjoyable and bring back pleasant memories for its users.
+The game is designed to be fun and bring back pleasant memories for its users.

 <img src="assets/images/responsive.png" alt="responsive" width="800">